Qrlew/docs/index.md

 private mechanisms and differentially private [synthetic data](/definitions.md#synthetic-data-sd) can be a simple, yet powerful, way of managing a privacy budget and reaching better utility-privacy tradeoffs.

+MA: the SD part is very confusing, I would skip it

 ## Design Goals

 [Qrlew](https://qrlew.github.io/) assumes the *central model of differential privacy* {cite}`archie2018s`, where a trusted central organization: hospital, insurance company, utility provider, called the [data owner](/definitions.md#data-owner), collects and stores personal data in a secure database and whishes to let untrusted [data practitioners](/definitions.md#data-practitioner) run SQL queries on its data.

 At a high level we pursued the following requirements:

 * Ease of use for the [data practitioners](#data-practitioner).
 The [data practitioners](#data-practitioner) are assumed to be a data experts but no privacy experts.
-They should be able to express their queries in a standard way.
-We chose SQL as the query language as it is very commonly used for analytics tasks.
+They should be able to express their queries using the most common dialect for data analysis: SQL.
 * Ease of integration for the [data owner](/definitions.md#data-owner).
-As SQL is a common language to express data analysis tasks, many data-stores support it from small embedded databases to big data stores.
+SQL is a common language to express data analysis tasks supported by most datastores of all scale.
 * Simplicity for the [data owner](/definitions.md#data-owner) to setup privacy protection.
 Differential privacy is about capping the sensitivity of a result to the addition or removal of an individual that we call [privacy unit](/definitions.md#datasets-and-privacy-units-pu).
 [Qrlew](https://qrlew.github.io/) assumes that the [data owner](/definitions.md#data-owner) can tell if a table is public and, if it is not, that it can assign exactly one [privacy unit](/definitions.md#datasets-and-privacy-units-pu) to each row of data.
-In the case there are multiple related tables, [qrlew](https://qrlew.github.io/) enables to define easily the [privacy units](/definitions.md#datasets-and-privacy-units-pu) for each tables transitively.
+In the case there are multiple related tables, [qrlew](https://qrlew.github.io/) enables to define easily the [privacy units](/definitions.md#datasets-and-privacy-units-pu) for each table transitively.
-* Simple integration with other privacy enhancing technologies such as [synthetic data](/definitions.md#synthetic-data-sd).
-To avoid repeated privacy losses or give result when a DP rewriting is not easily available (e.g. when the query is: `SELECT * FROM table`) [qrlew](https://qrlew.github.io/) can use [synthetic data](/definitions.md#synthetic-data-sd) to blend in the computation.
+* Simple integration with [synthetic data](/definitions.md#synthetic-data-sd) when available.
+Some queries are not very suitable for DP-rewriting (e.g.: `SELECT * FROM table`), in those cases [qrlew](https://qrlew.github.io/) can use [synthetic data](/definitions.md#synthetic-data-sd) as a fallback if provided.

-These requirements dictated the overall *query rewriting* architecture and many features, the most important of which, are detailed below.
+These requirements dictated the overall *query rewriting* architecture and features.

 ## How does [qrlew](https://qrlew.github.io/) work?

-The [qrlew](https://qrlew.github.io/) library, solves the problem of running a SQL query with [DP](/definitions.md#differential-privacy-dp) guarantees in three steps.
+The [qrlew](https://qrlew.github.io/) library, solves the problem of running a SQL query with [DP](/definitions.md#differential-privacy-dp) guarantees in three steps:
-First the SQL query submitted by the [data practitioners](#data-practitioner) is parsed and converted into a [Relation](#qrlew-intermediate-representation), this [Relation](#qrlew-intermediate-representation) is an intermediate representation that is designed to ease the tracking of data types ranges or possible values, to ease the tracking of the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) and to ease the rewriting into a DP *Relation*.
-Then, the rewriting into DP happens.
-Once the relation is rewritten into a DP one, it can be rendered as an SQL query string and submitted to the data store of the *data owner*.
-The output can then safely be shared with the *data practitioner*.
+1/ the SQL query submitted by the [data practitioners](#data-practitioner) is parsed and converted into an intermediate representation called [Relation](#qrlew-intermediate-representation), this [Relation](#qrlew-intermediate-representation) is designed to ease the tracking of data types ranges or possible values, to ease the tracking of the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) in the next step.
+2/ The Relation is rewritten into a DP variant
+3/ The DP variant of the Relation can be rendered as an SQL query string in any dialect.

+At the end of this process, the query string can submitted to the data store of the *data owner*.
+The output can be shared with the *data practitioner* or published without worrying about privacy leakage.
 This process is illustrated in {numref}`fig_qrlew_process`.

-### Qrlew Intermediate Representation
+### Qrlew Intermediate Representation: Relations

 As the SQL language is very rich and complex, simply parsing a query into an abstract syntax tree does not produce a convenient representation for our needs.
 Therefore, it is converted into a simpler normalized representation with properties well aligned with the requirements of Differential Privacy: the *Relation*.

 A *Relation* is a collection of rows adhering to a given *schema*.
 It is a recursively defined structure composed of:

 * **Tables:** This is simply a data source from a database.

+MA: it's a weird definition I see what a Table from a database is, I can understand what a database from a data source may be, but I don't see what a data source from a database may look like.
+Don't we have something more intuitive? straightforward?

 * **Maps:** A Map takes an input *Relation*, filters the rows and transform them one by one.
 The filtering conditions and row transforms are expressed with expressions similar to those of SQL.
 It acts as a `SELECT exprs FROM input WHERE expr LIMIT value` and therefore preserve the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) ownership structure.

 * **Reduces:** A *Reduce* takes an input *Relation* and aggregates some columns, possibly group by group.
 It acts as a `SELECT aggregates FROM input GROUP BY expr`.
 This is where the rewriting into DP will happen as described bellow.
 * **Joins:** This *Relation* combines two input *Relations* as a `SELECT * FROM left JOIN right ON expr` would do it.
 The privacy properties are more complex to propagate in this case.

 It may also be a static list of values or a set operation between two *Relations*, but those are less important for our uses.

+MA: what does 'It' refere to in the previous sentence?
+Reduces?

 ```{figure} ./_static/relation.svg
 :name: fig_relation